HomebrewHomunculus/BrogueLite/README.md

 -
   Removed the identification system.
 All items are identified upon creation.
 -
+  Removed negative scrolls that have very little use once identified.
+-
   Added "level feeling" messages when descending.
 -
   Added turn counter to sidebar.